mormond/ethereum-dev-vm/README.md

 This will deploy a D2 v2 size VM in the resource group location and return the fully qualified domain name of the VM.

-## Post install steps
-* There is an unresolved issue with testrpc as part of the automated deployment
-* After the VM is deployed and running
-* Remote desktop to the VM and open PowerShell
-* Run "npm install -g ethereumjs-testrpc" to finalise the testrpc install